Family mourns the loss of 5-year-old during vigil

-Heartbroken doesn’t quite cover it for Elias Dowlatram’s family.
-The mother, Cassandra Dellinger, was visibly distraught on Wednesday during her son’s vigil.
+Heartbroken doesn’t quite cover it for Elias’ family.
+His mother, Cassandra Dellinger, was visibly distraught on Wednesday during her son’s vigil.

 “I can’t feel her pain, but she’s going through it with the whole family, and we’re gonna be there for her,” Stuckey said.